Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Survey of results

 In the St-01.Z-02 run, \NewEditv{the favored SI development scale $k_{\mu\epsilon}$ lies well within the inertial range and is well separated from the putative injection scale $k_{\rm L}$}.
 We also note that $k_L$ is confined within a particle scale height, approximately between a factor of 2 and 3 ({\it i.e.}, $k_L \approx 2$–$3 \times k_h$). \NewEditv{That is, the large eddy scale is a few times smaller than the particle layer thickness}.
 The same qualitative trends hold for the St-02.Z-01 run, except the range in $k_L$ is much narrower and lies closer in scale to $k_h$.
 Similarly, the fastest growing mode $k_{\mu\epsilon}$ is shifted toward the start of the inertial range but remains well within it.
 By contrast, in the St-04.Z-01 run, the situation is different: the length scale of the fastest growing mode appears to lie inside the $k_L$ range, with $k_h$ situated near the lower bound of that range.
-This suggests that this particular parameter combination marks a transition in the character of the turbulent dynamics.
+This suggests that this particular parameter combination marks a transition in the character of the turbulent dynamics, which we discuss further in Section 5.

 The value of $\alpha$ inferred from the energy spectrum (Eq. \ref{alpha_theoretical}) compares reasonably well with the measured value $\alpha_h$ derived from the particle scale height.
 As summarized in Table \ref{tbl:sim_data}, $\alpha_h$ generally falls within the error bars of $\alpha$.
 For the St-02.Z-01 run, $\alpha_h = 5.5 \times 10^{-6}$ is approximately 10\% lower than the corresponding estimate derived from spectral analysis.
-We observe that had $\tilde\alpha$ been used to estimate $\alpha$ the resulting predicted values would be a factor of $R'$ higher than that of the directly measured value $\alpha_h$ -- we revisit this in Sec. \ref{sec:discussion}.
+We observe that had the commonly adopted $\tilde\alpha$ been calculated from the observed $h$, the resulting values would be a factor of $R'$ higher than that of the directly measured value $\alpha_h$ -- we also revisit this in Section \ref{sec:discussion}.